centrifuge/k-radial/src/storage.k.md

 syntax Int ::= "#Ceiling.roof" [function]
 // -----------------------------------------------
-// doc: maxium value of tokenSupply that can be reached
+// doc: maximum value of tokenSupply that can be reached
 // act: Ceiling ensures the token has no more than .` supply rule #Ceiling.roof => 1